Mrdeejonez/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1-hello_you prints hello to the current user

 2-path adds /action to the one of the directories that bash is executable in

+3-paths shows the number of peramiter curently in the previously executed